Women’s Writing of French-speaking West Africa, in translation II (May – June 2022)

 The study abroad course enables students to study a selected topic in African Studies with a Carleton professor in an African country (or countries) in which the professor carries out research.
 The students also learn from experts on the topic in the African country (or countries).
-The course is offered at both the undergraduate (AFRI 3100) and graduate (AFRI 5100) levels.
+The course is also available at the graduate level with the course code AFRI 5100.

-Kenya 2.0 Social Media and Youth Cultures in a Changing Continent, Nairobi, Kenya – Cancelled
+2019 – Social Media and Youth Cultures in a Changing Continent, Nairobi, Kenya (Cancelled)

 2015 – The Challenges of Development and Democracy in Africa (Ghana).

 2014 – The Evolution of the Media in Post-Genocide Rwanda (Rwanda)

 2013 – African Music in Culture ( University of Ghana at Legon and West African Cultural Exchange Centre in Dagbamete, Ghana)